Cbassninetytwo/Cbassninetytwo.github.io/README.md

-# Cbassninetytwo.github.io
+# Cbass92's website
-Hi
+Hi, I'm Cbass92
-This is a test
+This is a compilation of cool stuff